sst/guide/_chapters/who-is-this-guide-for.md

 So you might be a backend developer who would like to learn more about the frontend portion of building serverless apps or a frontend developer that would like to learn more about the backend; this guide should have you covered.

-We are also catering this solely towards JavaScript developers for now.
+We are also catering this solely towards JavaScript/TypeScript developers for now.
 We might target other languages and environments in the future.
-But we think this is a good starting point because it can be really beneficial as a full-stack developer to use a single language (JavaScript) and environment (Node.js) to build your entire application.
+But we think this is a good starting point because it can be really beneficial as a full-stack developer to use a single language (TypeScript) and environment (Node.js) to build your entire application.

 On a personal note, the serverless approach has been a giant revelation for us and we wanted to create a resource where we could share what we've learned.
 You can read more about us [**here**](/about/index.html).
 And [check out a sample of what folks have built with SST]({% link showcase.md %}).